Information About Your Care

 Glasses & Contacts

-Before you buy online, talk to your optometrist about your individual needs.
-People with complex prescriptions or specific conditions may find it hard to get a good fit online, which can result in glasses that don’t work or, in some cases, vision problems.
-We strongly encourage you to work with a licensed dispenser (optometrist/optician) to be sure you’re getting the best fit.
+Buying glasses and contacts over the internet can be efficient and cost-effective for some people.
+But before you buy online, talk to your optometrist about your individual needs.
+People with complex prescriptions or certain conditions may find it hard to get a good fit online.
+This can result in glasses or contacts that don’t work, or even vision problems.
+We strongly encourage you to work with a licensed dispenser – an optometrist or optician – to be sure you’re getting the best fit.

 Do glasses prescriptions have an expiry date?